Best For: Physicians and dentists who want to buy or refinance a primary residence with less than 20% down.

 Learn More: Citizens Bank Physician Mortgage Review

-BMO Harris
+BMO

-BMO Harris extends physician mortgages to MDs, DOs, DDS and DMD designations.
+BMO extends physician mortgages to MDs, DOs, DDS and DMD designations.
 The loan is available for purchase or refinance and whether you are still in school or practicing, you can get 100% financing up to $1MM.
 If you’ve been attending for longer than 10 years, you can qualify for 90% financing up to $2MM.

-Learn More: BMO Harris Physician Mortgage Review
+Learn More: BMO Physician Mortgage Review

 LeverageRx Helps You Find the Best Lenders in All 50 States.
 Click on Your State to Get Started